gregwebs/hamlet.js/README.md

-# * Hamlet Html Templates for javascript
+# Hamlet Html Templates for javascript

 This loosely follows the original Haskell [Hamlet](http://www.yesodweb.com/book/templates) template language.
-There are less features right now, and just a single #{} interpolation for javascript
+There are less features, including just a single #{} to eval javascript

+## Functions exposed:
+* Hamlet - compile the template and evaluate the javascript

+For faster execution, first turn your template into regular html just once with
+* HamletToHtml

+Then execute the template with:
+* HamletInterpolate - eval javascript from

 # Testing